 We first heard about Dwight after the flood, when his group got hit by the same flood that got us; they were just below Lewis Canyon and the rising river trapped their vehicles on the same ledge where we now stood.
 The four trucks belonging to Dwight and his friends were eventually swept away in the flood.
 It was one of those trucks that Dan and I first saw on the DPS helicopter flight out of the desert above the flooding river.

-I remember looking down at the truck, which was sitting on its side, against the onslaught of rushing, muddy water.
-Of course we didn’t know of Dwight back then or the predicament they were in, but I do remember circling the partially submerged white pick-up truck a couple of times and hoping there was nobody inside.
+I remember looking down at the truck, which was sitting on its side, against the onslaught of muddy water.
+Of course we didn’t know of Dwight back then or the predicament they were in, but I remember circling the partially submerged truck and hoping there was nobody inside.